Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Modalities over Segments

-The correspondence between binary and unary modalities captured in Lemma~\ref{P:umod-bmod} allows us to relate Halpern and Shoham's modalities with relational convolution. \begin{lemma} For the partial semigroup $(\segset(\calP), \cdot, D)$ of strict finite segments, $f: \segset(\calP)\to \calQ$ and $c_1=\lambda x.\ 1$, where 1 is the unit in $\calQ$,
+The correspondence between binary and unary modalities captured in Lemma~\ref{P:umod-bmod} allows us to relate Halpern and Shoham's modalities with relational convolution. \begin{lem} For the partial semigroup $(\segset(\calP), \cdot, D)$ of strict closed segments, $f: \segset(\calP)\to \calQ$ and $c_1=\lambda x.\ 1$, where 1 is the unit in $\calQ$,